From Means to Medians: Optimal Benchmark Design: Benchmarks Based on Data from a Heterogeneous Market

+I call {\it symmetric${}^*$ benchmarks} those that are equal to the point of symmetry whenever all subpopulations are symmetric around the same point.
+This is clearly a larger family of benchmarks than the symmetric benchmarks.
+For instance, the mean of medians is not symmetric but it is symmetric${}^*$.
+Still, for the distributions of the subpopulations of unmanipulated prices any symmetric${}^*$ benchmark is equal to $P$.
+Thus, the bias created by manipulation can be measured as deviations from $P$.

-\begin{definition} A benchmark is optimal$^*$ at price $P$ if it is the doubly symmetric benchmark that maximizes the minimum cost of manipulating the benchmark up to $P$.
-A benchmark is optimal$^*$ if it is optimal at any price $P$. \end{definition}
+\begin{definition} A benchmark is optimal$^*$ at $\Delta$ if it is the symmetric$^*$ benchmark that maximizes the minimum cost of inducing bias $\Delta$.
+A benchmark is optimal$^*$ if it is optimal$^*$ for every $\Delta$. \end{definition}